-There is no cut-and-dry answer to this one.
-Ross says factors like your physical and mental condition, as well as how traumatic the birth was, will affect the answer.
-Women with C-sections or episiotomy stitches may have to wait six weeks or more.
-Experts will generally recommend starting slow with short walks only once a doctor give you the go-ahead.
+There is no cut-and-dried answer to this one.
+Ross says factors such as your physical and mental condition, as well as how traumatic the birth was, will affect the answer.
+Women who have undergone C-sections or had stitches may have to wait six weeks or more.
+Experts will generally recommend starting slow with short walks only (once a doctor gives you the go-ahead).

 How soon after a pregnancy will you get your period?

 If you’re not breastfeeding, your period can return in six to eight weeks.
 If you are breastfeeding, you’ll likely see it return some time after you start introducing your baby to other foods.
 “Once the baby starts to eat cereal or drink juice, there is less breastfeeding being done, which can increase your chance of having your period return,” says Ross.

 Can a newborn sleep in their own room?

 The current recommendation from the American Academy of Pediatrics is to keep your newborn in the room with you in a separate bassinet or crib.
 Even if you don’t plan to co-sleep, this will keep you close by for feedings and help reduce the risk of SIDS.
 The AAP also recommends keeping your baby in the room with you until they’re six months old; meanwhile, some studies have found babies who sleep alone starting at four months sleep better.
 Regardless, the experts agree that, at least when the baby is a newborn, the best spot is in your room.